-Survival gardening is a method of gardening designed to give your family the best odds of survival in a situation where the standard conveniences of society have failed in some way.
+Survival gardening is a method designed to give your family the best odds of survival in a situation where the standard conveniences of society have failed in some way.

 The many approaches to survival gardening encompass everything from finding the most secure location for your garden to the best methods of protecting your garden from both animal and human intruders.

-One of the most important considerations, however, is what types of crops you should grow.
+However, one of the most important considerations is what types of crops you should grow.
 You’re looking for survival value.
-Crops with the highest level of hardiness, nutritional, and practical value for the least amount of your energy resources are ideal.
+Crops with the highest hardiness, nutritional, and practical value for the least amount of your energy resources are ideal.

 Think of staple crops as you think of staples in your kitchen.
 These are items you need because they form the basis for many of the meals you prepare.
 They are typically foods that necessarily provide an excellent nutritional foundation as well.
 In a survival garden, staple foods will be necessary to feed your family.
 These will be foods that you can grow reasonably comfortably, foods that store for long periods under less-than-ideal conditions, and foods that provide high levels of calories and carbohydrates.
 Some examples of the foods you can grow in this category include potatoes and grain corn, which will give you a high level of carbs and require only minimal space.
 Sweet potatoes are high in beta-carotene and highly healthy.
 Each of these is easy to store and ideal for taking you through long, cold winters.
 Beans are another excellent staple food that can be grown relatively quickly, stored for long periods, and provide high protein, carbohydrates, and vitamins.

 Vegetable Additions to Your Diet